Gohar Homayounpour

-Gohar Homayounpour (گهر همایونپور; born 1977) is a practicing psychoanalyst and author in Tehran.
-She is the daughter of Parviz Homayounpour, the translator of Milan Kundera's works into Persian.
+Gohar Homayounpour (گهر همایونپور; born 1977 in Paris) is a psychoanalyst and Gradiva Award–winning author.
+She currently lives in Paris, France.

 Career and work

-Homayounpour is a member of International Psychoanalytical Association (IPA), American Psychoanalytic Association (APsaA), a supervising psychoanalyst of the Freudian Group of Tehran and a scientific board member of Sigmund Freud Museum (Vienna).
+Homayounpour is a member of the International Psychoanalytical Association (IPA), the American Psychoanalytic Association (APsaA), the Italian Psychoanalytical Society (SPI), and the National Association for the Advancement of Psychoanalysis (NAAP).
+She is a Training and Supervising Analyst of the Freudian Group of Tehran, of which she is the founder and past president, and a member of the IPA group Geographies of Psychoanalysis.